Example configuration.yaml entry

 qos integer (Optional, default: 0)

-The maximum QoS level of the state topic.
-Default is 0 and will also be used to publishing messages.
+The maximum QoS level to be used when receiving and publishing messages.

 retain boolean (Optional, default: false)